umarhassan-mitodl/21h.443-spring-2006/content/pages/readings.md

 Lenin, V. I. "Imperialism, the Highest Stage of Capitalism."
 In *Selected Works*.
 Moscow, Russia: Progress, 1975 (originally, 1916), pp. 36-51.

 Orwell, George.
 "Shooting an Elephant."
 1936.
-(A version of Orwell's essay, "[Shooting an Elephant](http://en.wikipedia.org/wiki/Shooting_an_Elephant)" is available from The University of Newcastle, Austrailia.)
+(A version of Orwell's essay, "{{% resource_link "343d9c35-21c8-4dd1-969d-ce51bffd747a" "Shooting an Elephant" %}}" is available from The University of Newcastle, Austrailia.)

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen colspan="3" >}}
 **The Foundation of "British" India, and the Roots of a New Imperialism**